First Home Loan Deposit Scheme 2020 [Comprehensive Guide]

 There are income caps as well as property price thresholds which will mean you need to check if you are eligible – I have covered this below.

-This guide outlines everything you need to know if you are a Queenslander (or buying in QLD) and is updated every week as more information is released by the Government.
+This guide outlines everything you need to know if you are a Queenslander (or buying in QLD).

 What other Government Rebates, Incentives and Grants can I get if I am buying my first home?

-There are currently three different programs you may be eligible for.
+There are currently four different programs you may be eligible for.
 Take my eligibility quiz to instantly learn which ones you could get.

 - First Home Buyers Grant – which is $15,000 towards the cost of building a home;